nale808/cipp-us-study-app-artifact/README.md

 # CIPP/US Study App

 An AI-powered study tool for the IAPP CIPP/US (Certified Information Privacy Professional) exam.
 Covers all five exam domains with three study modes: AI explanations with visual charts, multiple-choice quizzes, and flip-style flashcards.
-All content is generated on demand by Claude Sonnet.

 Built as a single React component.
-No backend required beyond the Anthropic API.

 ---